DimGiagias/UnipiAudioStories/README.md

 # UnipiAudioStories

-UnipiAudioStories is an Android application designed to provide users with an immersive audio storytelling experience.
+UnipiAudioStories is an Android application created as part of the 7th semester course "Modern Issues in Software Technology - Software for Mobile Devices", designed to provide users with an immersive audio storytelling experience.
 The app allows users to explore, listen to, and manage their favorite audio stories, while also offering features like text-to-speech playback, multilingual support, and user statistics.

 ---